Tushar-OP/Flutter-Automation/README.md

 and change SET pt="C:\Users\%USERNAME%\Desktop\" to whatever location you want.
 ```

-I will be creating the same for Linux and Mac.
+I will be creating the same for Mac.

 If you find it useful, please star it!